minicoohei/tokenpocket.github.io/en/terms.md

 1. In order to keep the decentralization feature of blockchain and to protect the security of your digital Tokens, TokenPocket offers decentralized service which is largely different from the banking and financial institutions.
 Users shall understand that TokenPocket DOES NOT provide the following services:

-    a) store Users’ Wallet Password (the password Users set when creating or importing wallets), Private Key, Mnemonic Words or Keystore;
+    a. store Users’ Wallet Password (the password Users set when creating or importing wallets), Private Key, Mnemonic Words or Keystore;
-    b) restore Users’ Wallet Password, Private Key, Mnemonic Words or Keystore;
+    b. restore Users’ Wallet Password, Private Key, Mnemonic Words or Keystore;
-    c) freeze the wallet;
+    c. freeze the wallet;
-    d) report the loss of wallet;
+    d. report the loss of wallet;
-    e) restore the wallet;
+    e. restore the wallet;
-    f) rollback transactions.
+    f. rollback transactions.

 2. Users shall take care of their mobile devices, back up the TokenPocket App, and back up the Wallet Password, Mnemonic Words, Private Key and Keystore by themselves.
 If your mobile device is lost, your TokenPocket App or your wallet is deleted and not backed up, your wallet is stolen or you forget your Wallet Password, Private Key, Mnemonic Words or Keystore, TokenPocket is not able to recover the wallet or restore Wallet Password, Private Key, Mnemonic Words or Keystore.
 Nor can TokenPocket cancel transactions for the mishandling of Users (such as typing in wrong addresses for transactions).